hedibertosilva/python-api-todos/README.md

 ``` console
   docker-compose -f docker/docker-compose.yml up -d --build
 ```
-If you prefer to use a docker stack, ensuring that you already init the swarm, use:
+If you prefer to use a docker stack, ensuring that you already init the swarm before.
 ``` console
   docker stack deploy -c docker/docker-compose.yml api-todos
 ```